nathan-osman/REST-Easy/README.md

 ## REST Easy

+> **Note:** REST Easy is about to undergo some drastic reorganization.
+Consequently, some
+> of the information listed below may be inaccurate.

 REST Easy is a Firefox add-on that provides a full-featured REST client in the browser.
 It is still a work in progress, but the features currently implemented include: